Kevin-cell-cloud/KALEIDO-OTAs/README.md

 1. Download the installation package for your platform from [Releases](../../releases/latest).
 2. Install the [CP2102 Driver](drivers/README.md) (if necessary).
-3. Connect the Kaleido Roaster via a USB cable.
+3. Connect the Kaleido Roaster via a USB cable or Bluetooth.
 4. Open Kaleido Toolbox, select the serial port, Baud rate selection: 57600 and connect.

 ---